edergernot/dot1x_tools/README.md

 ## Generate an interface Report
 ### ```uv run interface_report.py```
-+ creates Excelfile with usefull informations (speed, duplex, dot1x, vlan, ..) per interface
++ creates Excelfile and Json-File with usefull informations (speed, duplex, dot1x, vlan, ..) per interface
-* sheetname is date when its created
+* sheetname is date when its created.

 ## Configure Ports from file where hostname and port is in a file
 ### ```uv run dot1x_from_file.py```